swisnl/jQuery-contextMenu/README.md

 * Change unicode characters in CSS to readable strings.
 * Force woff2 font creation for Windows some machines.
 * Fix so that disabled items can't get focus anymore (thanks @anseki)
+* Fix so menu size is calculated better no items will take up 2 lines again (thanks @anseki)

 ### 2.1.1 ###